-- “ my role in life is to keep everyone else happy”
+- “my role in life is to keep everyone else happy”

 Interestingly, a numerologist would say people with a “6” life number (arrived at by adding each individual digit of your birthdate day, month and year ) carry high ideals with a tendency to be perfectionists.
 If the primary numbers include a ‘3’ then these tendencies are even stronger.
 Certain personality profiles and assessments highlight tendencies for perfectionism.
 People can be caught up in small details and miss the bigger picture or context.

 What can you do about perfectionism?

-- Adjust beliefs that set you up for perfectionism.
-Strive for excellence instead of the impossibility of perfection.
-You can allow your ideals to guide your life instead of rigidly ruling your life.
+The overall aim is to allow your ideals to guide your life instead of rigidly ruling your life.